Sense of wonder

-A sense of wonder (sometimes jokingly written sensawunda) is an intellectual and emotional state frequently invoked in discussions of science and biology, higher consciousness, science fiction, and philosophy.
+In science fiction journalism, a sense of wonder (sometimes comically written as sensawunda) is a specific, often desirable, intellectual and emotional state evoked in the reader by the genre.

 Definitions

 This entry focuses on one specific use of the phrase "sense of wonder."
 This phrase is widely used in contexts that have nothing to do with science fiction.
 The following relates to the use of "sense of wonder" within the context of science fiction.
 In Brave New Words: The Oxford Dictionary of Science Fiction the term sense of wonder is defined as follows:

 Jon Radoff has characterised a sense of wonder as an emotional reaction to the reader suddenly confronting, understanding, or seeing a concept anew in the context of new information.

 In the introductory section of his essay 'On the Grotesque in Science Fiction', Istvan Csicsery-Ronay Jr., Professor of English, DePauw University, states:

 John Clute and Peter Nicholls associate the experience with that of the "conceptual breakthrough" or "paradigm shift" (Clute & Nicholls 1993).
 In many cases, it is achieved through the recasting of previous narrative experiences in a larger context.
 It can be found in short scenes (e.g., in Star Wars (1977), it can be found, in a small dose, inside the line "That's no moon; it's a space station.") and it can require entire novels to set up (as in the final line to Iain Banks's Feersum Endjinn.)